rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-in-pre-order.md

 <!-- ======================================================================= -->
-# the length-based encoding, in pre-order order
+# the length-based encoding, in default pre-order

 ```
 default pre-order (PRE)                              a